BlueBrain/nexus/src/main/paradox/docs/tutorial/knowledge-graph/thinking-in-graph.md

 ### It is smart

- Since all this information is representd in an ontologies, it enables us to run a tool called an inference engine on the data and derive new information from explicitly asserted data.
+ Since all this information is represented in an ontology, it enables us to run a tool called an inference engine on the data and derive new information from explicitly asserted data.
 This inference can make information easier to discover.